rsiemens/ouster-python/README.md

 Compatable and tested with Firmware Version 1.5.2

-This package provides a simple synchronous client for the Ouster Lidar OS-1.
+This package provides a simple client for the Ouster Lidar OS-1.

-> With minimal effort it should be possible to change it to be a forking or threading client.

 Quick start: